adamshtrasner/Fire-Cause-Prediction/README.md

 # Fire-Cause-Prediction
-The goal of this project was to predict the cause of fire for fires in the USA (STATCAUSEDESCR feature) according to a given data (explained below), using machine learning methods.
+The goal of this project was to predict the cause of fire for fires in the USA (STATCAUSEDESCR feature) according to the train_data.csv data (attached to Releases), using machine learning methods.
 For this project, the Histogram-based Gradient Bossting model was chosen for fitting the model and predicting, and the model evaluation function is the weighted f1-score.

 The full results are located in the final report attached to this project.